Skip to main content

 Serious and sometimes fatal infections due to bacterial, mycobacterial, invasive fungal, viral, or other opportunistic pathogens have been reported in rheumatoid arthritis patients receiving this drug; the most common serious infections reported included pneumonia, herpes zoster, cellulitis, and urinary tract infection.

-In the integrated data from rheumatoid arthritis and atopic dermatitis clinical trials, this drug was associated with dose-related increases in lipid parameters (including total cholesterol, LDL cholesterol, and HDL cholesterol); in rheumatoid arthritis trials, this drug was also associated with dose-related increases in triglycerides.
-Elevations were observed at 12 weeks and remained stable thereafter at a higher value than baseline in rheumatoid arthritis trials; total and LDL cholesterol increased through week 52 in atopic dermatitis patients.
+In the integrated data from rheumatoid arthritis, atopic dermatitis, and alopecia areata clinical trials, this drug was associated with dose-related increases in lipid parameters (including total cholesterol, LDL cholesterol, and high-density lipoprotein cholesterol); in rheumatoid arthritis trials, this drug was also associated with dose-related increases in triglycerides.
+Elevations were observed at 12 weeks and remained stable thereafter at a higher value than baseline in rheumatoid arthritis trials; total and LDL cholesterol increased through week 52 in atopic dermatitis patients and alopecia areata patients.

 Psychiatric